Uphill Policy

 It is EXTREMELY IMPORTANT for you and your fellow uphillers tour in a single file line.
 Snowcats and our mountain operation crew work early mornings and late nights which means they will be on trails with motorized vehicles that might encounter your group.
 If this does happy please, move out of the way so they may pass by you and your fellow uphillers safely.

-Ski Area Closed for the Season. wear bright colored or reflective gear and use a light.
+Wear bright colored or reflective gear and use a light.
 This will help the mountain operations crew to see you and for you to keep track of each other.
 Also, be mindful of your surroundings.
 You need to be able to hear!
 Inner ear headphones are not appropriate when traveling uphill on our alpine / lift serviced terrain.
 When you hear snowcats and/or snow machines approaching, please cede the right of way and respect our mountain operations personnel.
 This may seem like common sense, but it is not nearly common enough, unfortunately.
 Please keep your eyes and ears active when transitioning at the bottom or top of your run within the Wilderness and Timberline Alpine Lift Loading and Unloading areas in particular, even if the lift isn’t currently spinning.
 Essentially, you are probably on a Work Road that our Mountain Ops frequently pass through, no matter the time of day or day of the week.

 Have a plan, and everyone sticks to it.
 Skiing together helps you keep track of each other on the way down and will help our staff to see you.
 Share your plan with someone outside your party and communicate with them when you return.